charliecalvert/CloudNotes/Assignments/LampMarkdown.md

 ls /var/www/html/
 ```

-Create a zip file called **MakeHtml-LastName** containing the contents of your **/var/www** folder and put it in our shared google drive folder:
+Put the contents of your **/var/www/html** in your repository in a directory called **LampMarkdown** and push it: :

 ```
-zip -r MakeHtml-Calvert /var/www/html/*
+cp -rv /var/www/html/* ~/Git/<YOUR REPO>/LampMarkdown/.
 ```

-You should, of course, use your last name and not mine.

-If you put images in Google Drive, don't wrap them in a zip file.
+Put your images in our shared directory on Google Drive in a folder called LampMarkdown, don't wrap them in a zip file.
 This saves me a step.

-Just to be clear: one part of this assignment, outlined in the first sentence of this section of the text, did involve creating a zip file with images.
-I'm talking about the images of your page running that I want to see.
-Don't put them in a zip file.

-Putting images in Google Drive is fine, though just attaching them to the assignment is perhaps better.
-Then put comments in the Canvas comments area.
-Thank you.

 ## Example Images